The Concord Review: Full Guide and How to Get Published

 Concord Review Submission Process

-The Concord Review is published 4 times a year: in September, December, March, and June.
-An essay will be considered for at least the following 4 publications.
-Typically, you’ll hear back about a month before the publication date.
+The Concord Review is published four times a year: in September, December, March, and June.
+They welcome submissions at any time of year, and an essay will be considered for at least the following four publications.
+Notifications will be sent out a month before the publishing date if selected.
+To submit, you must create an author account, which carries a $70 fee.
+This payment also includes access to essays from previous years.

-The sooner you submit your article for college admission, the better.
-Such journals usually require about 6 months before submission.
+If you intend to use the article to enhance your college application, the sooner you submit your article, the better.
+The turnaround time of academic journals can be very long, oftentimes about six months.
 For instance, if you are to join a college in January, ensure it is ready by 1st February of the previous year for it to be considered for summer, autumn or even winter editions.
+It is also possible to present more than one paper over the years in high school.

 Success Stories From The Concord Review

-Several students who were published eventually made it to the top.
+Several students who were published in The Concord Review went on to have successful careers as experts in their field.
 Their experiences before and after getting published in the Concord Review speak of its life-changing nature.

 Learn more about Evan Luo's journey.